14 Best Things to Do in Danbury (CT)

 Danbury Railway Museum

-At the old Union Station on the Danbury Branch of the Metro-North Railroad there’s a museum telling the story of the railroads in southern New England and neighbouring New York.
+At the old Union Station on the Danbury Branch of the Metro-North Railroad there’s a museum telling the story of the railroads in southern New England and neighboring New York.

-Both the station and the six-acre railyard are a delight for train enthusiasts, endowed with more than 70 pieces of historic equipment and artefacts.
+Both the station and the six-acre railyard are a delight for train enthusiasts, endowed with more than 70 pieces of historic equipment and artifacts.

-There’s beautiful old rolling stock including a Boston & Maine 1455 Steam Engine and detailed model train sets.
+There’s beautiful old rolling stock outside.
+I was impressed with the Boston & Maine 1455 Steam Locomotive (1907) and loved exploring the various cars.

 Train rides are offered on weekends from April to November and there’s a calendar of special events all year round.